BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 > type: block<br>
 - `what` - supported commands:
   - `timing` - it blocks FPSLocker internal frame delay.
 It is advised to use it when we want to use the game's proprietary FPS lock.
-This is automatically applied when FPS target matches refresh rate + 30 FPS if refresh rate is set to 60 Hz.
+This is automatically applied when FPS target matches refresh rate or its intervals.

 # List of types accepted by `MASTER_WRITE`
 > type: bytes